 Criminal Psychology Major: Information and Requirements

 The study of criminal psychology includes training in sociology, criminal justice and mental health analysis.
-Students interested in pursuing a major in criminal psychology can enroll in a Bachelor of Arts or Science in Forensic Psychology degree program.
+Students interested in pursuing a major in criminal psychology can enroll in a Bachelor of Arts or Bachelor of Science in Forensic Psychology program.
 The major difference between the two is the Bachelor of Science's requirement of more psychology-centered courses.
 Completing a bachelor's degree program does not qualify graduates to work as forensic psychologists.
 To be a psychologist, an individual needs at least a master's degree.

 Students enrolled in a criminal psychology bachelor's degree program develop an understanding of the reasons that motivate individuals to perform illegal activities.
 They examine the psychology of families and learn how societal and cultural factors often perpetuate criminal tendencies.
 Forensic psychology majors may learn skills in criminal profiling, individual assessment and counseling.
 Many programs require that students complete an internship or work experience with a law enforcement agency.
 Courses cover topics such as judicial proceedings, victimization studies and research methods.

 There are typically no special admission requirements for application to a criminal psychology major.
 However, some colleges may require students to take foundational courses in statistics and psychology before being able to take core forensic psychology classes.